Street Art in Portsmouth and Southsea

 Southsea skater

-This picture is tucked away round the back of Southsea skater at Southsea Seafront.
+This picture used to betucked away round the back of Southsea skatepark at Southsea Seafront unfortunately it is no longer there.

 Southsea Skatepark Street Art, Portsmouth